HQarroum/thread-pool/README.md

 ## Maximum time to block

-Before the internal worker threads actually executes the provided callables, it blocks awaiting for an element in the internal queue to be available.
+Before the internal worker threads actually executes the enqueued callables, they will block awaiting for an element in the internal queue to be available.
 To allow clients of the thread-pool to stop it, a maximum amount of time that the worker thread spends waiting is used, and each time we'll reach that timeout, the worker thread will unblock and check whether it needs to stop its processing.

 This parameter can have both an impact on performances and on the reactivity of the pool.
 If the timeout is too low, a `stop` operation will be quicker, but at the expense of worker threads to consume more CPU cycles unblocking and checking whether they should stop their process.
 If it is too high, CPU cycles waiste will be lower, but the worker threads will react more slowly to a `stop` operation.